XRPLF/xrpl-dev-portal/content/paths.md

 The `rippled` API has two methods that can be used for pathfinding.
 The [`ripple_path_find` command](rippled-apis.html#ripple-path-find) does a one-time lookup of possible path sets.
 The [`path_find` command](rippled-apis.html#path-find) (WebSocket only) expands on the initial search with follow-up responses whenever a ledger closes or the server finds a better path.

-You can have `rippled` automatically fill in paths when you sign it, by including the `build_path` field in a request to the [sign](rippled-apis.html#sign) or [sign-and-submit](rippled-apis.html#sign-and-submit-mode) commands.
+You can have `rippled` automatically fill in paths when you sign it, by including the `build_path` field in a request to the [`sign` command](rippled-apis.html#sign) or [`submit` command (sign-and-submit mode)](rippled-apis.html#sign-and-submit-mode).
 However, we recommend pathfinding separately and confirming the results prior to signing, in order to avoid surprises.
 There are no guarantees on how expensive the paths the server finds will be at the time of submission.
 (Although `rippled` is designed to search for the cheapest paths possible, it may not always find them.
 Untrustworthy `rippled` instances could also be modified to change this behavior for profit.)

 Finding paths is a very challenging problem that changes slightly every few seconds as new ledgers are validated, so `rippled` is not designed to find the absolute best path.
 Still, you can find several possible paths and estimate the cost of delivering a particular amount.